Nexmo/station/_documentation/en/messages/concepts/signed-webhooks.md

 ### Signed JWT Header

-The contents of the signed JWT header are described in the table below.
+The contents of the signed JWT header are described in the following table:

 Header | Value
 -- | --